ryeleo/Mips-FPGA/readme.md

 ### IP Composition

+We've gone through three iterations of composition:

+1. Register File + ALU, to
+2. Register File + ALU + Instruction Memory, and finally resulting in
+3. a complete mips processor employing all 13 IP modules, including: 18 instantiations of these modules, ~50 interconnect nets to setup the datapaths, along with a driving clock port and a reset port which resets the PC to point back to the 0th instruction.
+Our gal in our original iteration

+We will discuss the lattermost point from above as this was the most interesting compositional hurdle.

-When it came time to bring the full datapath into a single module, we discovered...
+When it came time to bring the full datapath into a single module, we began by physically portraying the complex system via sheets of scratch paper and sticky notes.
+We found this to be an effective way of determining the connections between each module.
+Furthermore, we found this to be an effective method